ossf/scorecard-webapp/scorecards-site/content/home.md

 1. You need to own the repository you are installing the action to, or have admin rights to it.
 2. [Authenticate](https://github.com/ossf/scorecard-action#authentication) your access to the repository with a Personal Access Token
-3. Add Security Scorecards to your [codescanning suite](https://github.com/ossf/scorecard-action#workflow-setup) inside github using the link below:
+3. Add Security Scorecards to your [codescanning suite](https://github.com/ossf/scorecard-action#workflow-setup) inside GitHub using the link below:
 <br/>

 <a href="https://github.com/marketplace/actions/ossf-scorecard-action" class="btn cta">Install the action</a>